DmitriyAlergant-T1A/ai-belvedere/README.md

       - `OIDC_CLIENTID=Your Auth0 ClientID from the application that was created there`
       - `OIDC_ISSUERBASEURL=Your Auth0 application URL, e.g. https://dev-llkj2l34kj34lj3455.us.auth0.com`

    6. Test the app by navigating to the Koyeb-provided URL again.
-It should now properly authenticate users.
+It should now properly authenticate users

 # 🛠️ Deployment to Azure Container Apps